 Ghost Guide to New York City’s Most Haunted Places

-Hunt for ghosts at these haunted monuments, hotels, and taverns.
+Hunt for ghosts at these haunted monuments, hotels, and taverns!

-If you’re headed to the Big Apple for an adventure, don’t forget to add some of these spectacularly spooky places to your itinerary– in a city as big and old as New York, it isn’t hard turn your trip into a paranormal adventure.
+If you’re headed to the Big Apple for an adventure, don’t forget to add some of these spectacularly spooky places to your itinerary– in a city as big and as old as New York, it isn’t hard to turn your trip into a paranormal adventure.

 It’s not widely known, but before Washington Square Park was one of New York’s most visited public parks, it was a burial ground where as many as 20,000 slaves and poor New Yorkers were buried in the early 1800s.
-Many buried at the park died from yellow fever, and as I’m sure you’ve already guessed, it’s rumored that a large portion of them stuck around after death.
+Many buried at the park died from yellow fever, and we’re sure you’ve already guessed, it’s rumored that a large portion of them stuck around after death.

 New York City Ghosts

 There are loads of tours to take while you’re visiting the Big Apple, but the New York Ghost Tour will take you to the best spine-chilling locations in the city.
 From Greenwich Village to Washington Square, this 90-minute ghost-fueled adventure will start your paranormal trip off with a boo…er, a bang.
 We also recommend checking out these paranormal tours as well:

 The Belasco Theatre is in the famous NYC Theater District and it’s rumored to be haunted by none other than famed playwright and director David Belasco.
 His ghost has been witnessed walking the balcony during dress rehearsals, or sitting in a desk at his old office.